Georgefemiwise/MailDrop/README.md

 # MailDrop
-An email sending system that drops simple emails on the weekends.

-# How it works
-it automatically generates email addresses and saves them based on the year and programs.

-It sends email every weekend to respective addresses.
+A system that allows you to send simple email messages to students It creates email addresses based on the student details you provide It saves this information in the database and displays it on your dashboard It automatically sends email messages to the relevant addresses every weekend, depending on the year and programs of the students.